Public Companies Act 1767

-Text
+Provisions

 An Act for regulating the Proceedings of certain Public Companies and Corporations carrying on Trade or Dealings with Joint Stocks, in respect to the Declaring of Dividends; and for further regulating the Qualification of Members for voting in their respective General Courts.

 Whereas by virtue of divers Acts of Parliament, and of Royal Charters founded thereupon, certain publick companies or corporations have been instituted for the purpose of carrying on particular trades or dealings with Joint Stocks; and the Management of the Affairs of such Companies has been vested in their General Courts, composed of the Members at large of such Companies respectively; in which General Courts every Member of each respective Company, possessed of such Share in the Stock of the Company as in and by the said Acts of Parliament and Charters is limited with regard to each of the said Companies respectively, is qualified and intitled to give a Vote or Votes: And wheras of late Years a most unfair and mischievous Practice has been introduced, of splitting large Quantities of Stock, and making separate and temporary conveyances of the parts thereof for the Purpose of multiplying or making occasional Votes immediately before the time of declaring a Dividend, of chusing Directors, or of deciding any other important Question; which practice is subversive of every Principle upon which the Establishment of such General Courts is founded, and if suffered to become general, would leave the permanent Interest of such companies liable at all times to be sacrificed to the partial and interested views of a few, and those perhaps temporary Proprietors: Be it therefore enacted...